external-secrets/kubernetes-external-secrets/README.md

 An enforced naming convention helps to keep the structure tidy and limits the access according to your naming schema.

-Configure the schema as regular expression in the namespace using an annotation.
+Configure the schema as a regular expression in the namespace using an annotation.
-This allows `ExternalSecrets` in `core-namespace` just to access secrets that start with `/dev/cluster1/core-namespace/`:
+This allows `ExternalSecrets` in `core-namespace` only access to secrets that start with `/dev/cluster1/core-namespace/`:

 ```yaml